aleksey-makarov/melf/README.md

   * `stringTableData` refers to the content of the string table section linked to the symbol table.

-Names with `SecN` suffixes (`textSecN`, `shstrtabSecN`, `symtabSecN`, `strtabSecN`) are predefined section numbers that confirm the conditions stated above.
+Names with `SecN` suffixes (`textSecN`, `shstrtabSecN`, `symtabSecN`, `strtabSecN`) are predefined section numbers that conform to the conditions stated above.

 For the sake of simplicity external symbol resolution and data section allocation were not implemented.
 It requires implementation of relocation tables.
 On the other hand, the resulting code